The Guide to Finding Moving Boxes

 1. How Many Moving Boxes Will I Need?

 Figuring out how many moving boxes you will need is obviously a smart moving task.
-There is no sense being underprepared, as that will just add unneeded stress to your life.
+There is no sense in being underprepared, as that will add unneeded stress to your life.

 Moving from a small apartment is going to be much different from a large home.
 Home Depot has a moving calculator you can use to estimate the number and type of boxes you’ll need.